Helena became full time Artistic Director in December 2016.

 A freelance theatre general and production manager, Chris has managed projects for many of the major new writing companies including Foco Novo, Joint Stock, Bristol Express, Paines Plough, Bright Red, Moving Theatre, The Half Moon, Yellow Earth Theatre, and Lifeblood Theatre Co.
 Also work with York Early Music Festival, Leicester Haymarket, Sheffield Crucible, Royal Court and the Royal Opera House.
 Recent projects have included a bilingual Ukrainian/Russian Troilus & Cressida in Kyiv.

 Reshmi has over a decade of experience in creating and implementing strategic marketing and communicating critical social change issues.

 She has worked in the not for profit sector, including at the United Nations in London, Geneva and India and has considerable experience of working in Africa.
 She also previously served on the Board of Trustees for the SHARAN Project advocating against Forced Marriages in the UK.

 Reshmi has an MSc in International Politics and a BA specialising in Modern South Asian history from the School, of Oriental and African Studies, University of London.

-In 2017 she co-founded her own theatre company, Paperclip, who had their inaugural scratch night at the Betsey Trotwood.
+She’s had work staged at Theatre503, The Lion and Unicorn & The Betsey Trotwood.
 In early 2018 she wrote and produced a short play for the launch of the East-End Women’s Museum.